The Top 63 Small Backyard Ideas – Landscaping and Design

 While small backyard landscaping involves much more than plants, don’t forget to use them to your advantage.
 For example, you can plant mini hedges in place of traditional borders to divide your patio from your lawn.

 Your backyard might be small in size, but it can still be big in style.
-In fact, adding modern design elements to your backyard will be easier and less expensive since you’re working with limited space.
+In fact, adding modern design elements—such as a patio or pavilion—to your backyard will be easier and less expensive since you’re working with limited space.

 Incorporate plenty of geometric shapes and clean lines throughout your backyard design.
 Your lawn should have clear-cut boundaries marked by wood or stone edging.
 If you use stepping stones, measure the space between them carefully.
 Everything should be symmetrical and even.

 Use above-ground garden beds or containers to add vibrant plant life to your yard.
-Choose uniquely structured plants — boxwood, palms, bird-of-paradise — and space them out rather than planting in tight clusters.
+Choose uniquely structured plants—boxwood, palms, bird-of-paradise—and space them out rather than planting them in tight clusters.
 Stick with just one or two varieties of landscaping plants to maintain uniformity.

 In some neighborhoods, especially in large cities, all you might be able to call a “backyard” is a narrow strip of land between you and your neighbor’s house.
 This can make decorating your outdoor space logistically tricky in more ways than one.